danilo-bangitjr-rlcore/cpp-ci-dev/coreoffline/README.md

 The `scripts/` directory contains executable Python modules for different offline workflows.
 All scripts use configuration files (YAML) to specify their behavior.
 The structure of these configs can be found in `coreoffline/utils/config.py`.

+### Assumptions
+Running scripts in `coreoffline/` asssumes that data has already been ingested into timescale-db.The Ingestion process can vary from project to project, but an example script is provided in `examples/ingest_csv.py`.

 ### `behaviour_clone.py`

 Trains behavior cloning models to imitate historical actions using supervised learning.